 - Pablo Escobar was a Colombian drug lord who was killed in 1993.
 He had a huge ranch that he populated with imported exotic animals, among them four hippopotamuses.
 When the government of Colombia seized the ranch it placed the animals in zoos, except for the hippos, which had made a successful break for freedom.
-There are now about 40 of the animals and they are destroying the natural habitat of the Magdalena River.
+There are now between 80 and 120 of the animals and they are destroying the natural habitat of the Magdalena River.

 - “This Invasive Plant Is Swallowing the U.S. at the Rate of 50,000 Baseball Fields per Year.”
 Michael Graham Richard, treehugger.com., July 18, 2014.